stevenknox/KnoxySays/README.md

 	ks start chrome

-The is also an alias for Start and Stop
+The is also an alias for Start (s) and Stop (x)

 	ks s dropbox
 	ks x dropbox

+When running the start action you can omit that argument for brevity

+	knoxysays skype
+	ks notepad

-To create your own simply make a copy of ks.bat and save with your new alias name (eg. DoWork.bat)
+To create your own alias simply make a copy of ks.bat and save with your new alias name (eg. DoWork.bat)

 	DoWork start web